1. General Rules

 In the event of a pitching change, all Moneyline Action wagers will be adjusted to the opening price or odds with the new starting pitcher(s) and the original risk amount will not change.
 All listed wagers will be deemed “NO ACTION” and stakes will be refunded to the account.

-Note: On First 5 Innings Baseball Lines, all wagers on Moneylines are Action or Listed, and Totals are always listed pitchers.
-All wagers on baseball first 5 innings will be decided on the basis of the score at the end of the 5 full innings.
-If a game does not go the 5 full innings, all first 5 innings wagers will be canceled, and stakes refunded.
+On First 5 Innings Baseball Lines, all wagers on Moneylines are Action or Listed, and Totals are always listed pitchers.
+All pregame wagers on First 5 Innings will be decided on the score at the end of the 5 full innings or 4.5 innings if the game is called at 4.5 innings and the Home team is declared the winner.

 1. All MLB props are official after 9 full innings or 8½ if the home team is winning.
 In all player props, the pitcher/player must either throw one pitch or have one plate appearance in the designated game for the wager to have action.